You're Never Too Old To Ignite Your Flame.

 Stories that beat East Enders hands down.

-After six rehearsal we were ready.
+After six rehearsals we were ready.

 Fiona a woman whose vision is as easy to follow as her enthusiasm had us performing like pros.
-I learnt not to walk backward, walk with intention, standing still was more than ok, and the true meaning of “less is more”.
+I learned not to walk backward, walk with intention, standing still was more than ok, and the true meaning of “less is more”.

-Despite no memory of our running order I knew it would all work out.
+Despite no memory of our running order, I knew it would all work out.

-In the past I’ve performed with a pianist that played the wrong song-an actor who performed the wrong scene, and a diabetic director who, with more drama than BBC’s Casualty collapsed in a coma taking the backdrop drop with him.
+In the past, I’ve performed with a pianist that played the wrong song-an actor who performed the wrong scene, and a diabetic director who, with more drama than BBC’s Casualty collapsed in a coma taking the backdrop drop with him.